MatthewTroke/ShopifyChallenge/README.md

 - Verify your credentials are correct by visiting [http://localhost:3000](http://localhost:3000), you should see a JSON response of the products you have added.
 If you cannot get this to work please send us an email.

 ### Terminology
-**Product vs Variant:** A product on most channels represents top level information like a description or name.
+**Product vs Variant:** A product on represents top level information like a description or name.

 **Example:**